GET ORDAINED

 The first step to being able to get married online is obtaining the marriage license.

 Traditionally, this is accomplished by both parties going in person to the county clerk’s office in the county where they'll physically hold the ceremony.
 However, as you can see, Utah County provides a unique exception to this requirement.

-If your officiant is physically located in Utah, you can obtain your marriage license from anywhere in the world regardless of citizenship or nationality.
+As long as your wedding officiant is physically located in Utah, you can obtain your marriage license from anywhere in the world regardless of citizenship or nationality.

 During the ceremony, the officiant must be physically located within the state of Utah, and assigned as the designated host of the video-conference session (remote appearance ceremony), in order to use the Utah marriage license.
 That physical location will be needed to complete the license.